mrk-hnr/Marameo-Code_Connect/ReadMe.md

   - Remove height="auto" on inline images; incorrect syntax and causes layout shift
 - Correct code as per Mentor notes for Events and News page
   - Card width set to %
+  - Change div to form tag
+  - Transfer Events and News html to page folder
+  - Fix container from home
 - Create site with separate repo
 - Create counter on codepen (JS)